rspec/rspec-dev/README.markdown

 working on rspec-core, cd to the rspec-core directory.
 Don't try to run specs from the rspec-dev directory, or you'll see `LoadError`s.

+## unterminated string meets end of file (SyntaxError) [In rspec-rails]

+Use "rspec ." give this error, because rspec try to execute some files in lib folder.
+When you want to run tests use "rspec spec/."

 ## different problem?

 If you run into a problem not documented here, please check the rspec-dev